Sometimes, we also see galaxies, comets, occasionally a quasar and, most of our nights out, we definitely spot a few meteors.

 Other things we do when we look through our telescopes:

-Both Sam and Hari have been stargazing for more than 20 years, created exhibitions, outreach events, talked to thousands of students and public, and they even created a proof of concept space science centre in Carterton.
-They love questions and they absolutely love the night sky.
+Both of us have been stargazing for more than 20 years, created exhibitions, outreach events, talked to tens of thousands of students, teachers and visitors, and even created a proof of concept space science centre in Carterton.

 We look forward to seeing you at Star Safari